 Make use of interview scripts and rating scales to implement an objective and structured interview process that is based on standardized criteria instead of randomly chosen questions.

 5. Pre-recruitment test: You can also conduct online exams for skill assessment, cultural fit, cognitive skills, aptitude, etc.

-7. Virtual talent community: You can also create an active virtual talent community and send out regular communication relating to upcoming events, webinars, etc. and keep the conversation flowing.
+7. Virtual talent community: Creating an active virtual talent community and sending out regular communication relating to upcoming events, webinars, etc. keeps the conversation flowing.
 Staying in touch with the candidates throughout the year allows top-of-the-mind recall for your brand.